jongomez/numgl/README.md

 - Images and video from other websites require the inline HTML attribute ``` crossorigin="anonymous" ``` - <a href="http://jsfiddle.net/jongomez/q3n5gj7u/">see the img tag here, for example.</a>

+---

+###Webcams on Chrome

+---

+- Webcams only work on https sites if you're using Chrome.
+On Firefox, webcams should work fine (for now).